-When educators connect students' learning to future career opportunities, they begin to engage students in a very personal and powerful way.
+When educators connect their students' learning to future career opportunities, they begin to engage students in a very personal and powerful way.
 In addition to career readiness as a strategy to engage learners, it is also a conduit through which every student in Wisconsin, including students with an IEP, can graduate from high school with the knowledge, skills, and abilities needed to be successful in their chosen career pathway.
 Regardless of the postsecondary path that a graduate pursues immediately after their K-12 education, we believe in preparing all students to be lifelong learners and acknowledge that one's education and career path are inextricably linked.

-The Wisconsin Career Readiness Standards (WCRS) provide the framework for educators to integrate career-readiness skills across all content areas and at every grade level from K-12.
+The Wisconsin Career Readiness Standards (WCRS) provide the framework for educators to integrate career-readiness skills across all disciplines and at every grade level from K-12.
 Because people begin to develop interests and biases at an early age, it is important to start integrating WCRS in the elementary grades.
 By middle school, students may have already developed beliefs about their abilities related to careers.
 In addition, they may have formed stereotypes about which careers are appropriate for a particular gender, race, or socioeconomic background.
 Exposing students to careers and helping them develop skills related to careers when they are young is one way to keep students' minds open to all possibilities.

-Implementing the WCRS may look different for every teacher, every program, every course, and potentially every unit or lesson.
+Implementing the Wisconsin Career Readiness Standards may look different for every teacher, every program, every course, and potentially every unit or lesson.
 These standards were designed to be naturally and intentionally integrated into other content standards.
+The Wisconsin Career Readiness Standards can be found here.